as-ideas/DeepForcedAligner/README.md

 ### Alignment Extraction

-To extract alignments from the model run `dfaligner extract-alignments config/everyvoice-aligner.yaml`.
+To extract alignments from the model run `dfaligner extract-alignments config/everyvoice-aligner.yaml --model path/to/model.ckpt`.

 ## Contributing